chentalia317-alt/osf-project-exporter/docs/overview.rst

 * TestCLI: tests code in cli.py
 * TestExporter: tests code in exporter.py
 * TestAPI: API tests to check we can use the OSF v2 API as expected

+You can run these tests using `python -m unittest tests.test_clitool`.